Get help now Make a donation

 The reasons behind hoarding animals are very complicated.
 Those of us who hoard animals can often:

-• Believe very strongly that we are saving the animals or have a duty to look after them.
+• Believe very strongly that we're saving the animals.
+Or that we have a duty to look after them.

 • Have a very strong emotional connection to all the animals.

-• Find it difficult to see that we are harming them, which can be very hurtful when people tell us we are.
+• Find it difficult to see that we're harming the animals.
+This can be very hurtful when people tell us we are.

 If a vet or animal welfare organisation believes the animals are at risk of harm, they might take the animals away.
 This can be very upsetting.

-The courts can also be involved sometimes.
+Sometimes, the courts can also be involved.
 If you need legal advice in these situations, you might be able to get help from the Law Centres Network.

-The RSPCA offers information on how different animals should be cared for.
+The RSPCA's advice and welfare information includes how different animals should be cared for.

-In these cases, treating the physical or mental health problem may stop you hoarding.
+In these cases, getting the right support for your physical or mental health problem or neurodivergence, may help you stop hoarding.

 Normally, you won't get a diagnosis of hoarding disorder if your hoarding is caused by another health problem.
 Because of this, not all of our information on hoarding might be helpful to you.